techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 }

 What is the output?

-a. ob1 equals ob2
+A. ob1 equals ob2
 ob1==ob2
 Have a nice day!

-b. ob1 equals ob2
+B. ob1 equals ob2
 Have a nice day!

-c. ob1==ob2
+C. ob1==ob2
 Have a nice day!

-d.
-None of the above
+D. None of the above

-Answer: A
+ANSWER: A
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: